Percussion Collective: Seaborne

 Fear and Fantasy

-Works by Bach, Dahl, Dukas, Bronnenkant, Perkins, Grantham
+…featuring works by Bach, Dahl, Dukas, Bronnenkant, Perkins, and Grantham.

 Our October performance will put you in the mood for the autumn season with “Fantasy and Fear.”
 The concert features some older classics alongside newer works — favorites like The Sorcerer’s Apprentice and a Prelude and Fugue by Johann Sebastian Bach will be a great compliment to Lindsey Bronnenkant’s Tarot (I see you enjoying a concert in the future!!).
 We also welcome to the podium SDSU Director of Bands Dr. Shannon Kitelinger, a pillar of artistic music-making in our region, and welcome to the audience composer Andrew David Perkins as we play his haunting Asylum.